digital-land/technical-documentation/docs/development/testing-guidance.md

 ### Unit

 Unit tests should always test the smallest piece of code that can be logically isolated in a system.
-This means that we can ensure the smallest piece of code meets it's requirements.
-A unit test should mock it's dependencies and shouldn't rely on a file system or a database to run.
+This means that we can ensure the smallest piece of code meets its requirements.
+A unit test should mock its dependencies and shouldn't rely on a file system or a database to run.
 Altering how code is written can help remove these dependencies or make mocking easier.
 Larger functions/methods which combine a lot of units of code may not be appropriate to test with a unit test.
 In these cases Integration tests should be used.

 ### Integration